Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

 ---
 title: Assembly scanning
 summary: To enable automatic detection of various features NServiceBus scans assemblies for well known types
-reviewed: 2020-10-24
+reviewed: 2022-02-15
 component: core
 redirects:
  - nservicebus/assembly-scanning
 ---

-By default all assemblies in the endpoint's `bin` directory are scanned in search of related interfaces so that the endpoint can configure them automatically.

-NOTE: During the scanning process, the core assembly for NServiceBus (`NServiceBus.Core.dll`) is automatically included since it is required for endpoints to properly function.

-## Controlling the assemblies to scan
+NServiceBus scans assemblies at endpoint startup to automatically detect and load [message types](/nservicebus/messaging/messages-events-commands.md), [message handlers](/nservicebus/handlers/), [features](/nservicebus/pipeline/features.md), and [installers](/nservicebus/operations/installers.md).

 There are some cases where finer control over which assemblies are loaded is required:

 * To limit the number of assemblies being scanned and hence provide improvements to startup time.
 * If hosting multiple endpoints out of the same directory each endpoint may require a subset of assemblies to be loaded.

 NOTE: NServiceBus extensions such as `NServiceBus.RavenDB.dll` are not considered a core assembly but will still need to be included when customizing the assembly scanning.

+partial: appdomain

+## Assembly files

+By default all assemblies in the endpoint's `bin` directory are scanned in search of related interfaces so that the endpoint can configure them automatically.

+partial: additional-path

-## Nested Directories
+### Nested Directories

 partial: nested

+partial: disable-file-scanning

 ## Assemblies to scan

 partial: assemblies-to-scan

-## Exclude a list approach
+partial: include

-### Exclude specific assemblies by name:
+### Exclude specific assemblies by name

 snippet: ScanningExcludeByName

 partial: wildcard

-### Exclude specific types:
+### Exclude specific types

 snippet: ScanningExcludeTypes

-partial: include

-partial: mixing

-partial: appdomain

 partial: suppress

-partial: additional-path